 Community Engaged Learning Awards

-Community Engaged Learning award applications will open in September 2020.
-Please check back.
+Community Engaged Learning (CEL) Awards application will open September 28, 2020.

 Applications will be reviewed based on the following criteria: